Pradeep K Chhibber

 Ph.D., University of California, Los Angeles

 Pradeep Chhibber studies the politics of India, political parties and party systems.
-His recent research is on religion and politics in India.
-Religious Practice and Democracy Cambridge University Press (forthcoming, 2014) examines the relationship between everyday religious practice and political representation in contemporary India.
+His recent research is on religion and politics, elections and parties, the ideological roots of the party system, and the politics of development in India.
+Religious Practice and Democracy Cambridge University Press (2014) examines the relationship between everyday religious practice and political representation in contemporary India.
 A paper with Jasjeet Sekhon "Mobilizing Identities: Religious Practice and Political Action in India" uses experiments to assess when religion can be mobilized both as an identity and in politics.
+He is an active contributor to the editorial pages of the Indian Express.
+He is currently working on a book on the ideological basis of party politics in India.

 Pradeep received an M.A. and an M.Phil. from the University of Delhi and a Ph.D. from UCLA.
 He is currently the Indo-American Community Chair in India Studies at the University of California, Berkeley.

 Pradeep K. Chhibber with Sandeep Shastri.
 Religious Practice and Democracy in India.
-Cambridge University Press (forthcoming, 2014).
+Cambridge University Press (2014).

 Pradeep K. Chhibber and Ken Kollman.
 The Formation of National Party Systems: Federalism and Party Competition in Britain, Canada, India, and the U.S. .
 Princeton University Press, 2004.